Clearly, music elicits a response, evident in your tapping toes and swaying hips. But what impact does it have on the developing brain?

-The benefits of music on the brain start early.
-Multiple studies show that learning music and playing an instrument has a significant impact on a child's brain development.
+The positive effects of music on the brain emerge early in life.
+Numerous studies indicate that learning music and playing an instrument significantly influence a child's brain development.

-They found that children taking music classes mature faster, possibly due to an increase in neuroplasticity of the brain.
-The music stimulates the auditory system, improving sound processing and enhancing brain development.
+They observed that children participating in music classes tend to mature faster, potentially attributed to increased neuroplasticity.
+Music stimulates the auditory system, enhancing sound processing and promoting overall brain development.

 Expanding the Brain Network

-Music therapy is a staple treatment for individuals with dementia.
-A Stanford University study in 2006 showed music with a strong beat can stimulate the brain, potentially slowing its decline.
-The stimulation increases the blood flow to improve memory and cognitive function.
+Music therapy is recognized as a valuable approach for individuals with dementia.
+A 2006 study from Stanford University demonstrated that music with a strong beat can stimulate the brain, potentially slowing cognitive decline by increasing blood flow and enhancing memory.

 In a 2013 study conducted by the Notre Dame Institute for Advanced Study, researchers could predict individuals' preferences for a new song based on changes in their brain activity.
 Certain brain areas exhibited increased neural activity when participants enjoyed unfamiliar music.
 The current theory posits that the brain stores snippets of the music, influencing subsequent experiences with the same piece.